The Wire

 What causes ‘circuit trips’?

-A number of things can cause an outage: stormy weather, animals interfering with equipment, tree limbs in power lines or equipment trouble.
+A number of other things can cause your neighborhood to lose power, including animals interfering with equipment, tree limbs tangling with power lines, vehicles hitting power poles, and equipment trouble.

 The grid